-Intra-Group balances and any unrealised gains and losses or income and expenses arising from intra-Group transactions are eliminated when preparing the consolidated financial statements.
-Unrealised gains from transactions with associates and jointly controlled entities are eliminated to the extent of the Group's interest in the entity.
-Unrealised losses are eliminated in the same way as unrealised gains, but only to the extent that there is no indication for impairment.
+Intra-Group balances and any unrealized gains and losses or income and expenses arising from intra-Group transactions are eliminated when preparing the consolidated financial statements.
+Unrealized gains from transactions with associates and jointly controlled entities are eliminated to the extent of the Group's interest in the entity.
+Unrealized losses are eliminated in the same way as unrealized gains, but only to the extent that there is no indication for impairment.